-Step 5 – A warning sign will pop-up next, under which one will find the “Proceed” option.
+Step 5 – A warning sign will pop up next, under which one will find the “Proceed” option.
 Click on it.

-On doing so, the application will be submitted successfully.
+By doing so, the application will be submitted successfully.
 Registered taxpayers will receive a confirmation on their designated email IDs or mobile numbers.